 Jeremy told these stories against the backdrop of a technology that is developing daily and a worldwide volunteer community that is developing right along with it.

 People’s questions were insightful, far-ranging and rapid-fire, just one sign of the intensity of their interest and excitement.
-There were technical questions, practical questions and cultural questions.
+There were technical questions, practical questions, and cultural questions.
 What’s the best 3D printer?
-Where do you find parts like the fingertips on the hands (repurposed secretaries’ plastic protective finger tips, included in Enable parts kits).
+Where do you find parts like the fingertips on the hands (repurposed secretaries’ plastic protective fingertips, included in e-NABLE parts kits)?
 What is the difference between a hand made for an American kid and a hand made for adults in 3rd world and war-torn areas?

 I was a latecomer to personal computers.
 I’m glad I’m not last in line to learn about 3D printing!
 I can’t wait to see the ways it will change my life.
-I hope you’ll join me in this adventure.
+I hope you’ll join me on this adventure.